XPRESSyourself/xpressyourself_manuscript/README.md

 [ ] Retry dataset with Cufflinks now that not masking and see how ISRIB stuff looks [ ] Use a ribosome profiling specific DE package?
 [ ] Incorporate Author feedback
+[ ] Note that RPKM will skew ribo-seq stuff?
+Exon length not indicative of CDS, and just going by transcript length also missing the point with introns

 ### Week ending June 23:
 [ ] Send final manuscript to all authors for 1 week to get approval